foundersandcoders/our-site-v3/src/forms/apply.md

     label: What is the URL of your application website?
     info: Please make sure you're submitting the hosted, live link of your website, and not a link to your GitHub repository.
     example: "E.g. https://my-name.github.io/my-site"
+  - id: checklist
+    label: Application checklist
+    info: |
+      You have until 23:59 GMT on January 10 to submit this application as well as finish all of your course requirements.
+Before that date, please make sure you double check your application.
+We've made this checklist to help make it easier.
+    type: multiple
+    options:
+      - I understand that I can keep working on all parts of the course requirements until 23:59 GMT on January 10
+      - I have (will have) completed all 20 required Codewars kata
+      - I have (will have) completed all the required freeCodeCamp sections
   - id: feedback
     label: Application feedback
     type: confirm